saint11/DeadWeight/source/blacksalt.md

 - **Pocket reality**: Creates a bag that looks very small on the outside, but has 3 slots.
 Anything inside do not count towards encumbrance.
 It lasts until the end of the expedition.

 ## Wandering Mystics
+Their order is not hierarchical or ordered; rather, they adhere to a strict moral code.
+They typically select children who are lost as their apprentices.
+It is common for them not to stay in a place for too long, and they usually share their observations with fellow Wanderers through writing with invisible ink.

 #### Spells {.block .unlisted}